Frequently Asked Questions

 1XX

-Implement comprehensive error handling to manage invalid inputs gracefully.
-Consider using custom error classes or specific error codes to provide detailed feedback to users.
-For example, you could create an
+Implement comprehensive error handling to manage invalid inputs.
+Use custom error classes or specific error codes to provide detailed feedback.
+For example, create an

 AfghanPhoneNumberError